onmax/nimiq-developer-center-old/protocol/accounts.md

 <br/>

-### **Staking contract**
+## 4. Staking contract

-The staking contract is a Nimiq 2.0 type of contract that allows nodes to be validators and stakers, thus being a part of the consensus.
-Any node with a wallet and stake in Nimiq's blockchain can propose to be a validator or a staker.
-For a detailed explanation about the staking contract, follow this [link](staking-contract.md) to read on validators, stakers, and their interactions with the staking contract.
+The staking contract is a unique type of contract that deals uniquely with functions regarding validators, stakers, and staking activities.
+It enables nodes to participate in the consensus, ensuring the blockchain's security and accuracy.
+For a detailed explanation about the staking contract, follow this [link](staking-contract.md).